How to Build Docker Images with Dockerfile

 Conclusion

-This tutorial covered only the basics of using Dockerfiles to build images.
-To learn more about how to write Dockerfiles and the recommended best practices see Best practices for writing Dockerfiles .
+This tutorial covered the basics of using Dockerfiles to build Docker images.
+To learn more about recommended best practices see Best practices for writing Dockerfiles .